Welcome to the Roche Center for Catholic Education

 We form educators for ministry in Catholic education.

-Established by the Boston College Board of Trustees in 2007, The Barbara and Patrick Roche Center for Catholic Education of the Lynch School of Education, builds on more than a half-century of research, teaching, and outreach related to Catholic schools at Boston College and brings under one banner strategic and successful initiatives to develop vibrant and revitalized models for the future of Catholic education as an apostolate of hope.
+Established by the Boston College Board of Trustees in 2007, The Barbara and Patrick Roche Center for Catholic Education of the Lynch School of Education builds on more than a half-century of research, teaching, and outreach related to Catholic schools at Boston College.
+It brings under one banner strategic initiatives to develop vibrant and revitalized models for the future of Catholic education as an apostolate of hope.

 The Roche Family

-In March of 2010 long-time friends of Boston College Barbara and Patrick Roche ’51, H ’01, donated $20 million endowment to the Center for Catholic Education which was later named in their honor.
+In March of 2010, long-time friends of Boston College Barbara and Patrick Roche ’51, H ’01, donated a $20 million endowment to the Center for Catholic Education which was later named in their honor.

 Patrick E. Roche, co-founder of Roche Brothers supermarkets, passed away on May 27, 2012 at the age 83.

-The couple said they made the transformative gift because Catholic education had such a profound effect on their lives, and Mr. Roche was a graduate of the college.
+The couple said they made the transformative donation because Catholic education had such a profound effect on their lives, as Mr. Roche was a graduate of Boston College.

 "Catholic education was a great gift in my life,” said the late Patrick Roche.
 “When Barbara and I saw the number of Catholic schools that were closing, we wanted to do something--BC gave us an opportunity to do so through this Center."